- ProductsComprehensive suite of molecular biology and sequence analysis toolsCloud-based antibody screening, analysis and visualization solution

 Note that the sequences are trimmed so that only 50 bp upstream and downstream of the putative cut site are shown, as per the “Variants of Interest” setting in the setup.
 This is the region used to group reads into identical clusters – variant bases outside this region are not considered.

 Geneious will automatically determine where the cut site is based on the location of the majority of variants.
-For a full description of the algorithm, see section 15.2.3 of the Geneious Prime User Manual.
+For a full description of the algorithm, the Geneious Prime User Manual.

 The overall results for the dataset, including the percentage of reads with no variant vs the percentage of reads with knockout variants are shown in the Description of the Contig document.
 For more detailed results, view the Info tab of the document.